 In a few days, you will see new growth come up through the center of the stem.

 Wait until the stem is several inches tall before harvesting it.
-If this is done with each new package of celery that is purchased, a person can easily have a dozen or more celery plants growing in a month.
+Doing the above steps can yield a dozen or more celery each month.

 If you have any experience with all the positive benefits that celery has to offer, feel free to comment below!
 Don’t forget to share this article with your friends too.

 Many people don’t know how amazing celery is or how it could improve their health.